Overhead & Profit: When Your Claim Should Include O&P

 “Less than three trades are involved.”

-There is no legal basis for a three-trade rule.
-It is an industry-created guideline with no statutory, regulatory, or judicial authority behind it.
-The standard is whether a GC is reasonably likely to be needed — and that can be true with two trades or even one trade if the scope is complex enough to warrant professional management.
+There is no legal basis for a three-trade rule as a ceiling.
+The industry guideline treats three trades as a floor for when a GC is presumptively needed, not a cap.
+The actual standard is whether a GC is reasonably likely to be needed — and that can be true with two trades or even one trade if the scope is complex enough to warrant professional management.

 “You have not hired a general contractor yet.”

 O&P is based on reasonable likelihood, not actual hiring.
 The insurance company owes the cost of repair regardless of whether you have already engaged a contractor.
 You are not required to hire someone before the carrier will acknowledge what the repairs actually cost.
-Multiple courts have rejected this argument directly.
+Multiple courts — Mee, Tritschler, Mazzocki, Windridge— have rejected this argument directly.

 “We will add it when you show us a GC invoice.”